Dina Adham

 Hans Schmidt

-Vice President & Associate General Counsel I Focus Brands, LLC
+Vice President & Associate General Counsel I GoTo Foods, LLC

-Hans Schmidt is Vice President and Associate General Counsel for Focus Brands LLC.
-He provides legal support and guidance to Focus’ family of brands (including Auntie Anne’s, Carvel, Cinnabon, Jamba, McAlister’s Deli, Moe’s Southwest Grill and Schlotzsky’s) on trademarks, marketing (including loyalty programs, sweepstakes, press releases, menus and packaging, POP, and other marketing materials), litigation, and employment law matters.
+Hans Schmidt is Vice President and Associate General Counsel for GoTo Foods LLC.
+He provides legal support and guidance to GoTo’s family of brands (including Auntie Anne’s, Carvel, Cinnabon, Jamba, McAlister’s Deli, Moe’s Southwest Grill and Schlotzsky’s) on trademarks, marketing (including loyalty programs, sweepstakes, press releases, menus and packaging, POP, and other marketing materials), litigation, and employment law matters.
 Hans also supports the Retail Channels licensing business, which involves licensing of brand trademarks for use in the CPG and foodservice space.
-Hans joined Focus Brands in September 2019.
-Prior to joining Focus Brands, Hans spent six years with a subsidiary of a global apparel manufacturer based in Nashville, TN, supporting its international workwear apparel business on wide variety of legal issues from supply and uniform contracts to global trade sanction and anti-bribery compliance.
+Hans joined GoTo Foods in September 2019.
+Prior to joining GoTo Foods, Hans spent six years with a subsidiary of a global apparel manufacturer based in Nashville, TN, supporting its international workwear apparel business on wide variety of legal issues from supply and uniform contracts to global trade sanction and anti-bribery compliance.
 Prior to starting his in-house career, Hans spent eight years with a firm practicing business litigation and employment law in Birmingham, AL and Nashville, TN.
 When not working, Hans and his wife love raising their eight-year-old daughter and taking care of their two dogs.

 Meredith C. Slawe